 (3) Claims Information for each year shall meet the requirements of subsection (b), except that no deposit calculation page shall be submitted as required for private self-insurers pursuant to subsection (b)(7).

+(4) Aggregate Claims Information.
+Specify for claims in the current fiscal year and in each of the past five fiscal years, and for claims reported prior to the five years in a single line entry, aggregate amounts for each of the indicated categories on Form AR-2 showing the number of claims, amount of disability benefits paid, amount of medical costs paid, legal and loss adjustment expenses paid, and estimated future liabilities.
+Figures must reflect amounts paid and number of claims or vouchers, as specified on the Aggregate Claims Information portion of Form AR-2, during the reporting year, as of the end of the indicated fiscal year of the date of loss for the life of the claim to date of the report.

+(5) The claims information required by Form AR-2 may be submitted electronically or by hard copy that includes the same data elements required by Form AR-2.

 (d) The Chief may, for good cause, require any self-insurer to submit a Self-Insurer's Annual Report covering a six-month interim period, in addition to the annual report specified in subsection (b) and (c) of this section.

 (1) For private self-insurers, such interim reports, when required, shall cover the period starting January 1 and ending June 30 of each year and shall be due on September 1 of each year.